ping-cash/ping-cash/README.md

 ## Allocation
 ICO: 60%
-Founding Team: 30%
+Liqudity: 30%
 Investors: 10%

 ## Repurchasing Plan
-Every month 10% of the profits will be used for buying back the tokens for burning.
+Every month 25% of the profits will be used for buying back the tokens for burning.

 ## Funds Usage
-Development
+Platform Development and Maintenance: 30%
-Operations
-Marketting
+Marketting: 40%
-Business Development
+Business Development: 10%
-Reserved
+Reserved: 20%

 ## Disinflationary Token
 t.b.d.